Maburidi/maburidi.github.io/index.md

 <h5> Welcome to my personal website! </h5>

 <p> I'm Mohammed, a Ph.D. candidate at the University of California Merced (UCM), USA.
 I expect to graduate in August 2024.
 My primary research interests lie in graph/geometric machine learning and optimization.
 More specifically, I am investigating the robustness of graph neural networks.
-I develop convex and non convex optimization based methods to attach and defense GNNs.
+I develop convex and non convex optimization based methods to attack and defense GNNs.
 I also develop optimization methods based on matrix factorization to study drugs and small molecules. <br>